As used in the constitution and bylaws of the West Virginia Society of Professional Surveyors the following terms shall have the following meanings:

 Section 9.
-A quorum of the Board shall be nine (9) Board Members entitled to cast votes.
+A quorum of the Board shall be nine (9) Board Members.

 Section 4.
-A majority of all votes received within twenty (20) days of the mailing of the ballots shall decide the question, provided votes are received from at least two-thirds (2/3) of the total membership of the Board.
+A majority of all votes received within twenty (20) days of the submission of the ballots shall decide the question, provided votes are received from at least twenty-five (25%) percent of the total membership of the Board.

 Section 5.
-The Secretary shall record as a part of the minutes of the appropriate meeting the data concerning each letter ballot, including the dates of the mailing and the return of the ballots, and the names and votes of all members voting.
-The secretary shall notify all members of the Board of the results within two (2) weeks after the deadline for returning ballots.
+The Secretary shall record as a part of the minutes of the appropriate meeting the data concerning each ballot, including the dates of the submission and the return of the ballots, and the names and votes of all members voting.
+The secretary shall notify all members of the Board of the results within two (2) weeks after the deadline for voting.

 Section 1.
-As provided in the Constitution, the Executive Committee shall conduct the business of the Society between Board meetings.
+As defined and provided in the Constitution, the Executive Committee shall conduct the business of the Society between Board meetings.

 Section 2.
 Special meetings of the Executive Committee will be held at the call of the President.

 Section 1.
-There shall be a Nominating Committee, with duties as specified in Article VIII of the Constitution and Bylaw 13.
+There shall be a Nominating Committee, with duties as specified in the Constitution and Bylaws.

 Section 3.
-A valid ballot shall be one which is returned to the executive director or secretary not more than twenty days after the date such ballot was initially provided by the Executive Director or Secretary.
+A valid ballot shall be one which is responded to or returned to the executive director or secretary not more than twenty (20) days after the date such ballot was initially submitted by the Executive Director or Secretary.

 Section 4.
 All valid ballots shall be delivered by the Executive Director or Secretary to the Nominating Committee or its designee at the close of the election.
-The Committee or the designee shall canvass the ballots and report the number of votes cast for each nominee to the Executive Director or Secretary before the annual meeting.
-The Executive director or Secretary shall announce the newly elected officers to the membership at the annual meeting.
+The Committee or the designee shall canvass the ballots and report the number of votes cast for each nominee to the Executive Director or Secretary before the annual General Membership Meeting.
+The Executive director or Secretary shall announce the newly elected officers to the membership at the annual General Membership Meeting.
 A list of officers shall be published in the Society publication.